sanskruti30hadke/road-accident-analysis-powerbi/README.md

 # Road Accident Insights and Trends Dashboard

 ## Project Overview
-Analyzes road accident data using Power BI to identify trends and patterns.
+This Power BI dashboard analyzes road accident data to identify trends and patterns based on time, severity, and location.

+## Data Source
+The dataset used in this project is large in size and therefore not uploaded to GitHub.
+It is publicly available from open data portals.

 ## Tools Used
 - Power BI
 - MS Excel

 ## Key Insights
-- Accident trends over time
-- Severity and location-based analysis
+- Time-based accident trend analysis
+- Severity-wise accident distribution
+- Location-based accident patterns

 ## Project Status
 Academic Project